01 of 08

 - Place the fabric under the presser foot and align the needle with the stitching at the bottom of the invisible zipper.

 - Sew the seam line until you clear the invisible zipper.

 - Place a regular foot on your sewing machine and finish the seam.

 Sew a Seam Finish

-- Sew a seam finish on the seam allowances of the entire seam, under the zipper and below the zipper, to prevent fraying threads that can jam in a zipper and weaken your seam.
-(Choosing a Seam Finish)
+- Using the seam finish you have chosen, sew the seam allowances of the entire seam, under the zipper and below the zipper, to prevent fraying threads that can jam in a zipper and weaken your seam.